DanielLecorchick/College-Football-Play-Predictor/README.md

 ```

 ### Running a Model
-* Each model can be ran with:
+* Each model can be run with:
 ```
 > python Models/ModelName.py
 ```